 When Is It Too Cold to Work?
 How to Prevent Hypothermia

 The weather is becoming increasingly unpredictable.
-Record-breaking cold spells now alternate with record-breaking heat waves in many places.
+In many places, record-breaking cold spells now alternate with record-breaking heat waves.
 Cold work stresses the body in many ways and may lead to hypothermia.
 Please don’t get sick from the cold by knowing when it is too cold to work.
+If you work in the cold you may be at high risk for a slip and fall injury.
+Check out the 5 Easy Ways to Prevent a Tragic Slip and Fall.

 Can Cold Work Make You Sick?